 Instructions

-1. Preheat your oven to 160C (fan oven) and then prepare a loose-bottomed 22cm cake tin by lining the base with greaseproof paper and greasing the sides with a little butter.
+• Preheat your oven to 160C (fan oven) and then prepare a loose-bottomed 22cm cake tin by lining the base with greaseproof paper and greasing the sides with a little butter and dusting with a little flour, to ensure it doesn't stick.

-4. Now pour the mixture into the tin, lightly shake to level, then place the gluten free blueberry cake into the oven to bake for 50 minutes until it is cooked through.
+• Now pour the mixture into the prepared tin, lightly shake to level, then place the gluten free blueberry cake into the oven to bake for 50 minutes until it is cooked through.

 Happy baking! x